Gift Card Fraud Prevention

 Buying Gift Cards With Stolen Credit Cards

-Fraudsters simply use stolen credit card numbers to buy gift cards online and use or resell them before the merchant gets hit with the inevitable chargeback.
+Fraudsters may use stolen credit card numbers to buy gift cards online and use or resell them before the merchant gets hit with the inevitable chargeback.
 This is one of the easiest ways for a fraudster in possession of stolen payment credentials to make a quick profit.

 Things like AVS/CVV verification, 3-D Secure, and recognizing some of the telltale signs of fraudster behavior can help you stop these transactions before they go through and become a problem.